District: Mauritius

+Myanmar

 Nauru

 The districts of Nauru are the only subdivisions of the whole state.

 Nepal

 Nepal is divided into 77 districts.
 Each district acts as an independent administrative unit.
 A district consists of two types of units like Rural Municipalities and Municipalities.
 Official documents like citizenship cards and passports are issued by the Chief of District Office (CDO).
 Constituencies for elections are also constructed according to the population distribution within the district.

 New Zealand

 A district in New Zealand is a territorial authority (second-tier local government unit) that has not gained the distinction of being proclaimed a city.
 Districts tend to be less urbanized, tend to cover more than one population center and a larger amount of rural area, and tend to have a smaller population than cities.
 While cities and districts are generally considered to be two different types of territorial authority, the area covered by a city is often known as its district—for example the term district plan is used equally in districts and cities.
 The Chatham Islands Territory is neither a district nor a city.

-A district is not always a simple division of a region: several districts lie within two regions, and the Taupo District lies in four.
+A district is not always a simple division of a region: several districts lie within two regions, and the Taupō District lies in four.